Stop wondering about AI.

-The questions multiply faster than answers:
+And the questions about AI multiply faster than answers:

 Who should own AI initiatives?
 Your Head of Product?
 Engineering?
 A new hire?